Public Finance/Expenditure (Revision 3)

 View previous version

-Area of Study: Social Science; can also be taken towards Applied Studies (Business and Administrative Studies) by credential students only.
+Area of Study: Social Science; can also be taken toward Applied Studies (Business and Administrative Studies) by credential students only

 Prerequisite: ECON 247 or equivalent